 The Octopus Doesn’t Wear Prada: Story of an Octo-Intern

 The technology sector is exciting and engaging to work in as it’s ever-changing – just think how many iOS updates there have been in the past two years.
-There’s always something different going on with our clients day-to-day and ‘bored’ isn’t a term you hear in the office.
-I learned so much about the tech industry and we all use technology so much in our lives that working with clients who specialise in it starts to make sense very quickly.
+I learned so much about the tech industry, and we all use technology so much in our lives that working with clients who specialise in it starts to make sense very quickly.

-It seems basic, but one of the most impressive things about Octopus Group to me is that people actually learned my name.
-Everyone is happy to help and answer questions (even the obvious ones!) and people go out of their way to make you feel welcome – not to mention the very regular social activities and Ping-Pong table.
+It seems basic, but one of the most impressive things about OG to me was that people actually learned my name.
+Everyone was happy to help and answer questions (even the obvious ones), and people went out of their way to make you feel welcome – not to mention the regular social activities and ping-pong table.

 I’ve had exposure to so much since joining Octopus: I wrote for the company newsletter, landed coverage in national publications, went to a PR briefing for Stylist.co.uk – the list goes on and on.
 A strong internship is a brilliant way to start your career in the PR/marketing industry, and my OG experience was the best introduction I could have asked for.
 I have yet to run into Meryl Streep, but I’ll keep you posted.